mkjubran/rate-accuracy-mvcnn/README.md

 Moving outputs to HMMV parent directory

 ----------------------------------------------------------
+## Multi-CNN Framework
-To produce results in the JRNL paper:
+To produce the data required to evaluate the Multi-CNN on UCF-101 Split0:
 1-Edit the header of the MultiProcessGenerateJMMVComputeSaveOrigin shell script to specify the video coding parameters of the JM codec.
 2-Edit the header of the  GenerateAndComputeSizeRatio-UCF-Split-1 shell script to specify the path of folder that includes all original UCF videos.
 3-Run the MultiProcessGenerateJMMVComputeSaveOrigin script, this will produce three output files per input video stored in parent directly called JMMV.
 These files are